Essential tips to extend the life of your electric wheelchair’s lithium battery so your wheelchair always stays in full condition!

 Good charging temperature

-Follow correct charging methods
+Follow correct charging procedures

 Tips for extending battery life